abenezert12/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 + The type of DNS record `www` is in `www.foobar.com`.<br/>`www.foobar.com` uses an **A record**.
 This can be checked by running `dig www.foobar.com`.<br/>**Note:** the results might be different but for the infrastructure in this design, an **A** record is used.<br/>
 <i>Address Mapping record (A Record)—also known as a DNS host record, stores a hostname and its corresponding IPv4 address.</i>

-+ The role of the web server.<br/>The web server is a software/hardware that accepts requests via HTTP or secure HTTP (HTTPS) and responds with the content of the requested resource or an error messsage.
++ The role of the web server.<br/>The web server is a software or hardware that accepts requests via HTTP or HTTPS (secure HTTP) and responds with the content of the requested resource or an error messsage.

 + The role of the application server.<br/>To install, operate and host applications and associated services for end users, IT services and organizations and facilitates the hosting and delivery of high-end consumer or business applications